funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 #### Miscellaneous

 - [Ali Express](http://www.aliexpress.com/) - Sort of Amazon meets eBay in China - and almost everything that is manufactured in or for China is available here (i.e. almost everything).
+- [DealExtream](http://www.dx.com/) - Not as good as AliExpress but still has some amazing deals.
+- [Taobao](https://world.taobao.com/) - Probably the best place to get the cheapest products from china.
+Not in english.

+### Manufacturing

+- [MacroFab](http://www.macrofab.com) - MacroFab specializes in manufacturing and assembling PCBs and electronic devices.
+From PCB assembly to fulfillment.

+## 3D Printing

 ### 3D-printable models

 - [Pinshape](https://pinshape.com/) - A online catalog of 3D printer models.
 Paid and free.
 - [GrabCAD](https://grabcad.com/) - Professional 3D models for manufacting parts.
-- [Shapeways](http://www.shapeways.com/) - Paid 3D printing and professionally made 3D models.
 - [Yeggi.com](http://www.yeggi.com/) - Search Engine for 3D printable Models.
 Searches a lot of the smaller sites.
 - [ThingiVerse](http://www.thingiverse.com) - The original online catalog of 3D printer models.
 - [NIH 3D Print Exchange](http://3dprint.nih.gov/) - 3D-printable models that are scientifically accurate or medically applicable.
 - [YouMagine](https://www.youmagine.com/) - Open source designs and 3D-printable models.
 - [MyMiniFactory](https://www.myminifactory.com/) - A decent selection of curiated 3D-printable models.

-### Manufacturing
+### 3D printing services

-- [MacroFab](http://www.macrofab.com) - MacroFab specializes in manufacturing and assembling PCBs and electronic devices.
-From PCB assembly to fulfillment, we’re the only service that takes you from prototype to customer.
-MacroFab manages the daily operations of your project, helping to eliminate overhead so you can focus on design and marketing.
+- [3D Hubs](https://www.3dhubs.com/) - A hub for finding local 3D printing services.
+They also have a [comprehensive list of existing 3D printers](https://www.3dhubs.com/3d-printers) with reviews.
+- [Shapeways](http://www.shapeways.com/) - Paid 3D printing and professionally made 3D models.
+Prints many different materials (Gold, Silver, plastic, etc..)